Close

 9

-Solicitation of Clients
+Solicitation of Patients

+Solicitation involves contacting individuals directly to encourage them to use an RT’s services and is not permitted.
 The CRTO Advertising Regulation (s.
-5) states that an RRT must not initiate contact with any persons for the purpose of soliciting business.
+5) states that an RT must not initiate contact with any persons for the purpose of soliciting business.

 9